Antennas for Wi-Fi 6E, Wi-Fi 7 and Wi-Fi 8 Applications

 What is Wi-Fi 7?

 Wi-Fi 7 refers to the latest amendment from IEEE standard 802.11ax to 802.11be for wireless communication.
-The new standard expands maxiumum theoretical link rate to 46120 Mbit/s, encompasses all three frequency bands in the previously established Wi-Fi 6E standard.
+The new standard expands maximum theoretical link rate to 46120 Mbit/s, encompasses all three frequency bands in the previously established Wi-Fi 6E standard.
 It is also backwards compatible with legacy Wi-Fi 5, Wi-Fi 6, and Wi-Fi 6E standards.

 Wi-Fi 7 Features